Holden-S/GPU-Economy-Study/README.md

 **What Makes A Good Graphics Card_.PDF:** My Research Paper where I explain the steps I took during this project.

-## !If you wish to view the notebook properly, you must first download the GPU_Benchmarks_Specs.csv file!
+## !If you wish to view the notebook locally, you must first download the GPU_Benchmarks_Specs.csv file!